 Line a 9X5 loaf pan with plastic wrap hanging over the sides.
 For a thicker fudge, use a smaller dish.
 I sprayed my pan first so the plastic wrap would adhere better.
 Add all of the chocolate fudge to the pan and spread out with a rubber spatula flat and out to the corners.
 Add optional red pepper flakes on top, if desired, for an extra spicy fudge.
 Or for a sweet topping, sprinkle coconut sugar on top.
 Overlap the plastic wrap over the fudge and smooth the top out.
-Leave the plastic wrap down and place in the fridge to firm up for at least a couple of hours before slicing.
+Leave the plastic wrap down and place in the fridge to firm up for several hours or overnight before slicing.
 Keep stored in the fridge.
 These are great for a party, as they will stay solid at room temperature!

 Vegan, gluten-free, oil-free, nut-free Nutrition per fudge (based on 10 pieces): 155.7 calories, 8.6 g fat, 17.7 carbs, 2.25 g protein, 11.2 g sugars

 If you make this recipe, please do not re-post it on your site, please link to me instead giving proper credit.
 I work very hard to create my recipes and share them for free, so please be respectful and link properly.
 If you are inspired by this recipe, again, please give proper credit and do not simply post it on your site.